History of the House / 1930 to 1945 - Sir John Lumsden / Grand-daughter Margery Stratton - 1935-6 / 6. Trips and days out

 Margery L. Stratton

-The following was written by Margery L. Stratton.
 Margery, grand daughter of Sir John Lumsden, was born and brought up in a small town in Pennsylvania in the United States, and spent a memorable year at Earlscliffe in 1935/6.
-This is her story. |
+This is her story.

 A memorable side trip while Dad was still there was to Wicklow to meet the family of friends of our family, The Robinsons, in Arklow.
 Little did I know that one day my widowed mother, Dorothy Lumsden would marry their cousin Guy Robinson whose father had lived in that house as a boy.